- 2foodtrippers Strasbourg Food Guide

 Le Brochet is located at 9, Place de l’Hotel de Ville, 67140 Barr, France.

-Now that you know about the great Strasbourg food options, click here to discover three fun ways to explore the city.
+Now that you know about the great Strasbourg food and drink options, click here to discover three fun ways to explore the city.